Kennycen/Baruch-UCLA-Website/README.md

 - Special thanks to contributors and supporters
 - Built with love for the Chinese culture community
 - Powered by Google Gemini AI for intelligent assistance
+- Enhanced with TypeScript for better development experience

 ---